Household Hazardous Waste

 - Pilot Light Sensors – Mercury-containing switches are found in some gas appliances such as stoves, ovens, clothes dryers, water heaters, furnaces and space heaters

-- Non-Empty aerosol cans that contain hazardous materials – cans that are labeled with TOXIC or FLAMMABLE that are not completely empty
+- Non-Empty aerosol cans that contain hazardous materials – cans that are labeled with TOXIC or FLAMMABLE that are not entirely empty

 Please call the County Household Hazardous Waste and recycling Toll-Free Hotline for additional information: 1 877 R1EARTH or (877) 713-2784.